 If the point of the review is to improve performance then you can't avoid the difficult topics for both poor and high performers.
 You need to focus on what's specific to the individual's needs.
 Don't be afraid to ask yourself and your direct reports what training and development needs they think they have, then build on those with your own suggestions.

 This is linked to performance review comments needing to be actionable.
 Don't just write down notes and file it away, never to be looked at again.
 Encourage autonomy and let your direct reports develop their self-sufficiency by taking responsibility for their own growth, with your support.
 In the same Inc. article shared above, they found that forty-three percent of Generation Z learners prefer a fully self-directed and independent approach to learning — that's where they thrive.

-Take a deeper look into performance appraisals with our Essential Guide to Performance Reviews.
+Take a deeper look into annual performance reviews sample comments and theories with our Essential Guide to Performance Reviews.
 You'll learn about the history of performance reviews, how companies like Netflix and GE approach reviews in 2019, and how to create a truly effective performance review cycle — all with review tips for employees and managers.